 Tropes applying to Deadshot:

 - Anti-Hero: On his good days.
-He once cleaned his daughter's neighbourhood.
+While living in his daughter's gang-ridden neighbourhood, he single-handedly removed and destroyed any signs of gang violence to make the neighborhood safe for his family.
 When Green Arrow came looking for him, the locals actually openly defended him and told Ollie to get lost.

 - Attack Its Weak Point: Knows that bulletproof skin doesn't necessarily mean bulletproof eyes.

 - Ax-Crazy: Not always, but he occasionally has the urge to kill everyone in sight.

 - Badass Longcoat: Used to sport one before switching to a bodysuit.
 Then wore it over his bodysuit, before ditching it entirely.

 - Badass Mustache: Briefly lost it during the New 52.